SerjMartin/Rock-Paper-Scissors/README.md

 ### Validator Testing

- - HTML Home Page
+ - HTML Home Page.
-   - No errors returned when passing through [W3C Validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fserjmartin.github.io%2FRock-Paper-Scissors%2Findex.html#textarea)
+   - No errors returned when passing through [W3C Validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fserjmartin.github.io%2FRock-Paper-Scissors%2Findex.html#textarea).

- - HTML Game Page
+ - HTML Game Page.
-   - No errors returned when passing through [W3C Validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fserjmartin.github.io%2FRock-Paper-Scissors%2Fgame.html)
+   - No errors returned when passing through [W3C Validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fserjmartin.github.io%2FRock-Paper-Scissors%2Fgame.html).

- - HTML Contact Us Page
+ - HTML Contact Us Page.
-   - No errors returned when passing through [W3C Validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fserjmartin.github.io%2FRock-Paper-Scissors%2Fcontactus.html)
+   - No errors returned when passing through [W3C Validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fserjmartin.github.io%2FRock-Paper-Scissors%2Fcontactus.html).

- - CSS
+ - CSS.
-   - No errors returned when passing through [W3C CSS Validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fserjmartin.github.io%2FRock-Paper-Scissors%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)
+   - No errors returned when passing through [W3C CSS Validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fserjmartin.github.io%2FRock-Paper-Scissors%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en).

- - JavaScript
+ - JavaScript.

 ## Deployment
+ This website was published using [GitHub Page](https://github.com/SerjMartin/).
+The procedure is outlined below.

+  - Go to GitHub website and log in.

+  - Select the appropriate [Repositorie](https://github.com/SerjMartin/Rock-Paper-Scissors) (used for this project).
+  - Under the name of your Repository click on "Settings" located on the right-hand side.
+  - Scroll down until you see "GitHub Page" then under the source click on the dropdown and select "master branch".
+  - The site will reload and you will see the link to your published page displayed under "GitHub Page" when the background of the lick changes to a green clour, it's mean that your site is published.

 ## Media